Answered: WTF is Cannabis Nanoemulsion?

 - A whole new line of edible products for consumers to choose from.
 In an oversaturated market, it’s increasingly difficult for brands and dispensaries to stand out amongst the herd.
 However, nanoemulsion technology will allow for an entirely new edible category, and serve a very specific type of consumer.
 Think oral sprays, drops, liquids, and creams.

-Nanoemulsion edibles won’t be for everyone – especially those who prioritize flavor.
+Nanoemulsion edibles won’t be for everyone.
 But for consumers looking to experience a quicker onset time and more consistent results, nanoemulsion is an excellent answer.

 - A quicker onset time for consumers.
 Nanoemulsion technology allows for cannabis’s compounds to be felt and experienced much quicker than we’re used to with edibles.